MicBoucinha/pybpod_website/plugins.md

 # Community #
 There are also some plugins developed by the PyBpod's community.

+{:.notice--info}
+**Note:** These plugins might or might not work with the latest PyBpod version.
+Please check their respective documentation to confirm for which PyBpod version they were developed.

 The following plugins were developed by the _de la Rocha_ lab:
 * Water calibration ([BitBucket](https://bitbucket.org/delaRochaLab/water-calibration-plugin/){:target="_blank"})
 * Graphics Trend plugin for 2FC tasks ([BitBucket](https://bitbucket.org/delaRochaLab/trend-2fc-plugin/src/master-3A/){:target="_blank"})
 * Raster plot visualization of live or recorded sessions ([BitBucket](https://bitbucket.org/delaRochaLab/raster-plugin/){:target="_blank"})
 * Sound calibration ([BitBucket](https://bitbucket.org/delaRochaLab/sound-calibration-plugin/src/master-3A/){:target="_blank"})

-{:.message .is-info}
-**Note:** These plugins might or might not work with the latest PyBpod version.
-Please check their respective documentation to confirm for which PyBpod version they were developed.